tardate/LittleArduinoProjects/Electronics101/SwitchPNP/README.md

 | Ic  | 2mA    | 2.85mA   |
 | Ib  | 9uA    | 12uA     |

-Aside from the LED, an analog input pin is used to read a voltage in the load chain to see what is going on and send the data to [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues) for plotting over time.
+Aside from the LED, an analog input pin is used to read a voltage in the load chain to see what is going on and send the data to [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues) for plotting over time.

 Here's a sample trace.
 It also illustrates the impact of the filter capacitor C1 - the first 5 cycles in the plot are without C1, the remainder with C1 in place.

 ![processing trace](./assets/processing_trace.png?raw=true)

 ### Construction